KieranReck/KieranReck.github.io/_pages/portfolio.md

 # Having 2 tables like this in a single page would mean that they have to share style settings

+# You can make a table with invisible border using
+border: 0px

+# Table format is already defined by the theme, i wonder if this is classing.
+I should look into making a custom css class for transparent tables and various alignment table types

+# Try pasting the existing table css class into an online generator to see if it matches the website

 IEC60601 for Medical Electrical Equipment